It’s A Man’s World

 A disappointed but not surprised Rick Du Brow reported on November 27th that It’s A Man’s World had been cancelled the previous day due to low ratings and would go off the air after its January 28th, 1963 broadcast.
-He revealed that NBC had released a statement about the cancellation, apparently in response to critics and viewers who supported the series.
+So, too, would Saints and Sinners.
+Du Brow revealed that NBC had released a statement about the cancellation, apparently in response to critics and viewers who supported the series.
 The network explained that the series was its lowest rated entertainment program and “if we had continued, we would have no sponsors to the show by Feb.
 1. Also we would have had loss of stations.
 The network is made up of stations” .

 Also on November 29th, Peter Tewksbury placed calls to television critics in cities across the country, telling them of his plan to save It’s A Man’s World.
 He didn’t believe NBC’s explanation for its cancellation, that it was low rated and would soon lose all its sponsors.
 Said Tewksbury, “I know for an absolute fact that NBC canceled THEM [the sponsors].
 Only one sponsor dropped out; none of the others canceled or even said they were going to cancel” .